sixty-nine/ts-pathfinder/README.md

 # Basic pathfinder in Typescript

+This is a little demo of path finding in TypeScript and React.

 ## Usage

- * Click on the grid: Set/unset a wal
+ * Click on the grid to toggle a wall
- * Click on the empty block at (0, 0): Calculate path

-## Experiment

- * Play with it...
- * Watch the console
+ * Experiment and watch the console
- * Change the distance calculation in Draw.tsx:calcPath()
+ * Change the distance calculation (Euclidean, Manhattan, Chebyshev)
-     * Distance.euclideanDistance
-     * Distance.manhattanDistance
-     * Distance.chebyshevDistance
- * Play with it...

-**There is and hard-coded limit of 25 in Point.ts for the max x and max y!**
+    * Why do the results differ?
+    * Can you design a layout where each of the distances finds the best path?
+    * What are the worst case for each distance?
+    * Is there a distance better than the other?

+With the "Save" button you can locally store layouts.
+The "Load" button allows to restore them.

 ## Development

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).